 “Honor your father and your mother, so that your days may be long in the land that the Lord your God is giving you.“—Exodus 20:12

 In contemporary society, it is becoming harder and harder to appreciate the sheer totality of the Second World War.
-It had a scale of destruction and upheaval the likes of which the world had never seen, pitting nations against nations on a battlefield that encompassed the entire globe.
-Continents were won and lost in a matter of weeks, entire cities were decimated overnight in relentless storms of fire and millions upon millions of souls were extinguished in all manner of brutality—while those who remained knew firsthand that life as they knew it could never be the same.
+It was a scale of destruction and upheaval the likes of which the world had never seen, pitting nations against nations on a battlefield that encompassed the entire globe.
+Continents were won and lost in a matter of weeks, entire cities were decimated overnight in relentless storms of fire, and millions upon millions of souls were extinguished in all manner of brutality—while those who remained knew firsthand that life as they knew it could never be the same.

-And in the midst of that tumultuous battle was a man named Manfred Gans.
+In the midst of that tumultuous battle was a man named Manfred Gans.